jgte/zh/english.md

 The big switch below the three push button cuts the power to the whole house.

+Please contact *Sra.
+Zina Sirooka* if you need assistance.

 ## Gas

 The hot water, stove and oven are heated with gap (propane).
 The gas tube comes from a small storage room outside the kitchen, to the right of the external kitchen door (use the key hanging to the left of the kitchen door to unlock it).
 It enters the kitchen close to the sink and travels to the stove above the counter.
 On this tube you will find a couple of yellow valves.
 If these valves are aligned with the direction of the tube, they are open.
 If they are perpendicular to the direction of the tube, they are cutting the flow of gas.
 Be sure to open these valves before operating the stove or using the hot water.